-AEMO Management is responsible for maintaining an effective internal control structure, including control procedures, to ensure compliance with the National Electricity Rules (NER) for the National Electricity Market.
-This responsibility includes establishing and maintaining internal controls relevant to compliance with the NER and the preparation and fair presentation of information that is free from material misstatement.
+AEMO Management is responsible for maintaining an effective internal control structure, including control procedures, to ensure compliance with Part 19 of the National Gas Rules for the Victorian Declared Wholesale Gas Market.
+This responsibility includes establishing and maintaining internal controls relevant to compliance with the NGR and the preparation and fair presentation of information that is free from material misstatement.